demiglace0505/discodoge/readme.md

 ## Authentication

+Having api routes and being able to set HttpOnly cookies is a big benefit with Nextjs.
+With plain react, where to store json web tokens is an issue.

 ### Setting up Context

 Using Context, we can manage the functions for logging in, registering etc. We start with creating an `auth/AuthContext.js` component using createContext api.
 We will need to create a context provider which will wrap our app to provide the context.